igarnier/clustering/README.md

    in _build/default/lib_test/dataset.png (to see the clusters as they have been generated) and _build/default/lib_test/result.png (to see the clusters as inferred by k-means)

+TODOS:
+1. Parmap doesn't work super well: all child processes run on the same CPU.
+Try with Netmcore.